-1. The designated Catholic Charities professional serves as the Victim Assistance Coordinator (VAC) and assists persons in making a report of sexual abuse and makes appropriate referrals to help restore the victim/survivor to wholeness.
+1. The Victim Assistance Coordinator (VAC) assists persons in making a report of sexual abuse and makes appropriate referrals to help restore the victim/survivor to wholeness.
 The primary purpose of the VAC is to provide compassionate help to the victim/survivor of sexual abuse, but does not function as either a therapist or an agent of the Church in verifying the truthfulness of the allegation(s).
-All reports of sexual abuse, when the alleged offender is still alive, are forwarded to civil authorities by the Chancellor.
-If civil authorities do not take action, processes of independent investigation and review by the Diocesan Review Board occur, so that all priests and deacons with substantiated allegations of sexual abuse are permanently removed from ministry, in compliance with the Charter and in observance of proper canonical procedures.
+All reports of sexual abuse of a minor, when the alleged offender is still alive, are forwarded to civil authorities by the Chancellor.
+If civil authorities do not take action, processes of independent investigation and review by the Diocesan Review Board occur, so that all priests and deacons with substantiated allegations of sexual abuse of a minor are permanently removed from ministry, in compliance with the Charter and in observance of proper canonical procedures.

-The Safe Environment Coordinator (SEC) oversees implementation of a Safe Environment Program, as mandated by the United States Conference of Catholic Bishops (USCCB), in all parishes and schools.
-All paid personnel and volunteers who interact regularly or go on a retreat or field trip (even one time) with children or young people must undergo mandatory safe environment education and awareness training to recognize the dynamics of not only childhood sexual abuse but all abuses along with reporting responsibilities.
-Age-appropriate education to teach children to recognize, resist and report abuse will occur in all classrooms.
-The SEC provides consultation to parish and school personnel in specific situations about how to report all instances of suspected abuse of children and young people.

-A community advisory board composed of representatives from various social services agencies and experts in the area of sexual abuse assists this office in its mission.
-5. The Victim Assistance Coordinator can be reached at 414-758-2232.
-To make a formal report outside of the Archdiocese staff, contact the Healing Center of Milwaukee at 414-671-4305 or toll free at 1-866-302-9215
+- 2. The Safe Environment Coordinator (SEC) oversees implementation of a Safe Environment Program, as mandated by the United States Conference of Catholic Bishops (USCCB), in all parishes and schools.
+All clergy, paid personnel, and volunteers who have contact with minors must undergo mandatory safe environment education and awareness training to recognize the dynamics of not only childhood sexual abuse but all abuses along with reporting responsibilities.
+A grade level abuse prevention and personal safety curriculum for Kindergarten through twelfth grade is required to be taught each year in all classrooms. - 3.
+The SEC provides consultation to parish and school personnel in specific situations about how to report all instances of suspected abuse of children and young people. - 4.
+A community advisory board composed of representatives from various social services agencies and experts in the area of sexual abuse and trauma assists the SEC and VAC in its mission. - 5.
+The Victim Assistance Coordinator can be reached at 414-758-2232.
+An alternative way to make a formal report for those not wanting to contact the archdiocese is available to you 24 hours a day/7 days a week through the Aurora Healing Center website or by calling 414-219-5555. - 6.
+The Archdiocese of Milwaukee has a webpage to report misconduct in both English and Spanish.
+The webpage includes the contact information of the VAC, Aurora Healing Centers, law enforcement, local child protective service agencies, USCCB Catholic Abuse Reporting Service, and the Archdiocese of Milwaukee's third-party reporting system for misconduct called Convercent. - 7.
+The Archdiocese of Milwaukee has a Diocesan Review Board.

-Establishment of Diocesan Review Board:

 Archbishop Dolan appointed the Diocesan Review Board in January 2003.
-The Board has the mandate of cooperating with civil authorities in assessing allegations of sexual abuse of minors, providing counsel regarding suitability for ministry, and reviewing all archdiocesan policies to ensure that they meet or exceed the requirements of the Charter.
+The Board has the mandate of cooperating with civil authorities in assessing allegations of sexual abuse of minors and one equivalent to a minor, providing counsel regarding suitability for ministry, and reviewing all archdiocesan policies to ensure that they meet or exceed the requirements of the Charter.
 The Board consists of five members with additional members to be added upon recommendation of the Board.
 The Board members will be respected members of the community and have expertise in the areas of psychology, law, and/or public policy.
 The board will include an experienced pastor.
 Members will be appointed for renewable five-year terms.
 The Promoter of Justice and the Vicar for Clergy will be invited to attend all meetings of the board.